The Kost of Freedom

 Until one day the electricity meter in the dog room next door suddenly burst into flames.
 I was woken at dawn because my electric fan had stopped working.
 It was hot inside the room.
 I heard shouts from the manager and her family: ‘Fire!
 Fire!
 We need water!
 Water!’
 The dogs were barking incessantly in fear.
 I could see some of my neighbours peeking from behind their blinds, already planning their escape routes.

 I sat down on my bed, a little dizzy, then got up and changed from my pyjamas.
 Still half-asleep, my eyes tried to focus on all the stuff that had piled up in my room.
-Little mountains of clothes, cheap sneakers, dozens of souvenir plates that had come free with my favourite brand of detergent.
+Little mountains of clothes, cheap sneakers, dozens of souvenir plates that had come free with my favorite brand of detergent.
 None of them was worth saving.
-Even in this state of semi-consciousness, I realised that I was — however much I wanted to dress it up — poor.
+Even in this state of semi-consciousness, I realized that I was—however much I wanted to dress it up—poor.

 Luckily the fire was soon put out.
 No need to find out if it was a blessing in disguise after all.
 My duck print bowls were intact, my crochet threads had not turned to ashes, and all my neighbours had gone back to bed.
 Life continued on its merry way.